Wedge-capped capuchin: Predation

 Wedge-capped capuchins have been observed to give alarm calls if they observe a potential predator.
-Such predators include jaguars, ocelots, tayras, boa constrictors, caimans,Annacondas, and collared peccaries.
+Such predators include jaguars, ocelots, tayras, boa constrictors, caimans, and collared peccaries.
 In addition, alarm calls have been observed when the capuchin sees one of several birds, such as hook-billed kites, black vultures, green ibises, rufous-vented chachalacas, harpy eagles, or ornate hawk-eagles.
 Due to these predators, the wedge-capped capuchin has taken to living in groups; as group size increases, vigilance per animal decreases, though it has not yet been demonstrated that capuchins in larger groups are any less vulnerable than those in smaller groups.

 Threats and conservation status

-Wedge-capped capuchins are ranked as an animal as least concern on the IUCN Red List of Threatened Species.
-The wedge-capped capuchin is ranked as least concern because the animal is common and has a widespread range.
-Human hunting is one of the major threats to capuchin survival in some regions.
+Wedge-capped capuchins are ranked as an animal of least concern on the IUCN Red List of Threatened Species.
+The wedge-capped capuchin is least concern because it is common and has a widespread range.
+Its population is considered stable, with no evidence of widespread decline.
+Habitat loss is the main threat to the species; there is minimal evidence of hunting.